 Surely you have at least a few bags of baking powder in the cupboard that sits there for a long time, and you don’t know if you can use it for something and if it is suitable for baking?
 We reveal everything you need to know about the durability of this powder.

 If you manage to buy just one bag of baking powder, one you need that day, congratulations.
 You are probably one of a million people who make it work.
 Usually, we all buy at least ten bags which then stand in the kitchen cupboard.
+Especially if you come across aluminum free baking powder in your store.
 Depending on how passionate a chef you are, it takes a month to spend it for some.
 For others, more than a year.

 How Long Does Baking Powder Last?

 When we said that a product could spoil, we might not have guessed the expression precisely enough.
 It will not go off in a way that it looks bad or causes you indigestion, but it will also not perform well the position for which it is intended – to raise the dough.
-This means the leavening agent will seem okay, but your dough will stay relatively flattened.
+This means that most baking powder will seem okay, but your dough will stay relatively flattened.

 Unopened baking powder